BaptisteBdn/docker-selfhosted-apps/wireguard-pihole-unbound/README.md

 ## Configuration

+The linuxserver images are using the PUID and PGID, they allow the container to map the container's internal user to a user on the host machine, more information [here](https://docs.linuxserver.io/general/understanding-puid-and-pgid).

+To find yours, use `id user`.
 Replace the environment variables in `.env` with your own, then run :

 ```bash
 sudo docker-compose up -d